 Short answer, yes, Nice Vibrations will let you get the best of each platform’s haptic or rumble API, in a unified way.
 But of course, you’ll get better quality haptics on better hardware, and some manufacturers put more love into their haptic engines than others.
 In general, iOS phones perform much better than Android ones, and provide more control, so you get a much satisfying experience.
 Gamepads also vary greatly in how they let you fine tweak vibrations.

 On iOS : Nice Vibrations supports “old” taptic engine iOS vibrations (starting with iOS 10 and iPhone 7) and also supports CoreHaptics vibrations (which is only supported on iPhone 8 and more, running iOS13+).
 Note that a number of advanced functions (continuous, transients, AHAP support) depend on the support of the Core Haptics API, which was introduced with iOS 13.
+Note that building for iOS can sometimes get a bit messy if you’re using SDKs like Firebase or Facebook, that mess with the build settings.
+If that’s the case, it’s usually very easy to solve, make sure you read the iOS build section of this documentation.

 On Android : For Android devices running an SDK version lower than 25, you won’t be able to control the magnitude, and overall you’ll have less control over your vibrations.
 After that it gets better.
+Just make sure you turn off battery saver mode, and have vibrations enabled in your phone’s settings.

 On console : complete support for PS4, XBox and Switch controllers, when connected to their respective consoles.
 You may have to install additional console specific input packages from Unity in your project.